awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_SCHEMA.md

 # DROP SCHEMA<a name="r_DROP_SCHEMA"></a>

 Deletes a schema\.
 For an external schema, you can also drop the external database associated with the schema\.
-This command is not reversible\.
+This command isn't reversible\.

 ## Syntax<a name="r_DROP_SCHEMA-synopsis"></a>